-The American Society of Agricultural and Biological Engineers (ASABE) is the primary professional society for biological and agricultural engineers worldwide.
+The American Society of Agricultural and Biological Engineers student chapter (ASABE) is the primary professional society for biological and agricultural engineers worldwide.
 The NCSU ASABE student organization helps students master the engineering skills they need to enter the profession, develop leadership skills, connect to a network of professionals, and participate in creative activities and competitions.

 The Pack Pullers are a student organization in the Biological and Agricultural Engineering Department.
 Each year, students design and fabricate a quarter-scale tractor the ASABE International 1/4 Scale Tractor Student Design Competition.

 The purpose of the BAE GSA is to represent the graduate student body within the Department of Biological and Agricultural Engineering and across North Carolina State University, while promoting professional interest and fellowship among BAE graduate students.